NolanoOrg/nolano-org.github.io/index.md

 intro_image_hide_on_mobile: true
 show_call_box: true
 ---
-# Efficient on-prem deployment of Foundation models.
+# Seamless transition from Closed AI API to Open Source.
-Building fastest inference and best compression engine for Foundation models before deployment on clouds, phones, and laptops <br>
+Easy and Quick solution to switch to open source models powered by our fast inference and best compression engine
 <b> Contact us at </b>  [hello@nolano.ai](mailto:hello@nolano.ai) for more information.